mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze build logs and identify patterns that lead to build failures.
-It can suggest optimizations and improvements to the build system to enhance reliability.
-- **Recommendations:** Implement AI-driven build monitoring tools that can alert the team to potential issues before they cause widespread failures.
-Use SAGE-AI to analyze build logs and provide actionable insights for build system improvements.
+SAGE-AI can significantly enhance build system stability by:
+- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch build issues early.
+- **Predictive Analysis:** Using historical data and machine learning, SAGE-AI can predict potential build failures and suggest preemptive fixes.
+- **Real-time Monitoring:** Providing real-time feedback on build status and quickly identifying the root cause of failures.

 ### 🐛 Bug Detection & Resolution
-**AI Helps Identify and Fix Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Positive Impact:** SAGE-AI can analyze code changes, test results, and issue reports to predict potential bugs and suggest fixes.
-It can also prioritize bugs based on their impact and likelihood of occurrence.
+- **Automated Bug Detection:** SAGE-AI can analyze code changes and identify potential bugs using static and dynamic analysis.
-- **Recommendations:** Integrate SAGE
+-

 ---